MarkusWandel/battery-tester/doc/manual.md

 ### Fixed-Point Arithmetic
 The firmware uses only integer arithmetic.
 If sub-integer precision is required, the units are changed instead.
 For example to get volts with two decimal places, a "centivolt" unit is used.

-When something needs dividing by something else, it is done like this:
+Division is done as follows:

 &emsp; Result = (Input + Divisor/2) / Divisor